laboo/hpdr/docs/source/trust.rst

 How do you know it's right?
 ***************************

-hpdr prints out some HQL when we call it with a couple of datetime objects, but how can we be sure what it prints out is accurate?
+hpdr prints out some HQL when you call it with a couple of datetime objects, but how can you be sure what it prints out is accurate?

-We could pretty print it and try to reason it out, but the whole purpose of hpdr in the first place is to eliminate that kind of tedious, error-prone approach.
+You could pretty print it and try to reason it out, but the whole purpose of hpdr is to eliminate that kind of tedious, error-prone approach.

 Reversing the algorithm
 ***********************

-hpdr is tested by comparing the number of seconds between the two datetime objects with the number of seconds represented by each clause in the HQL output added together.
+hpdr is tested by comparing the number of seconds between the *begin* and *end* datetime objects with the number of seconds represented by each clause in the HQL output added together.
 Let's look at a simple example.

 .. code-block:: python